 Your message is highly valuable for us.
 One of our experts will follow up with you within 1-2 business days to discuss your request or to inquire for additional information if needed.

-The complexity of modern navigation solutions and their integrations with other in-vehicle systems result in plenty of implementation difficulties.
+The complexity of modern automotive navigation solutions and their integrations with other in-vehicle systems result in plenty of implementation difficulties.
 Software developers are continuously challenged to come up with new approaches and methods in light of emerging requirements, new quality, and security standards.
-In this article, our Infopulse automotive expert will share own insights and best practices applied in a real embedded navigation project.
+In this article, an Infopulse automotive expert will share own insights and best practices applied in a real embedded car navigation project.

-Technical and Organizational Challenges of Developing Next-gen Navigation
+Technical and Organizational Challenges of Developing Next-gen Automotive Navigation

 Unlike a mobile application, development of an embedded navigation system can take a few years demanding the capacities of more than 100 team members in different locations.
 Naturally, management of such a project team becomes a complicated task.
 Besides, technological complexity of different implemented solutions raise a variety of challenges:

 1. Competing with non-automotive providers of navigation solutions.

 Deploying a new feature in an embedded system can take more time since it should be integrated with other infotainment functionality and an overall vehicle infrastructure.
 However, to attract consumers with $500 embedded navigation systems, manufacturers should fall into steps of their big competitors like Apple and Google providing users with enhanced functionality.

 2. The increased complexity complicates overall development process.